 Rising Notes is a music class using the Kodály approach and is designed for children ages 4-5.
 Children are introduced to the joys of singing and musical concepts through folk music and musical games.
 The class is 45 minutes long and meets each semester.
 Class limit is 10 students.
 Rising Notes is our only non-performing group.
 No uniform is required.
 While parent volunteer time is not required, we do encourage parents to observe the class and be present.

-PREPARATORY CHOIR: BEGINNING LEVEL OF THE PERFORMING CHORUS.
+PREPARATORY CHOIR: BEGINNING LEVEL CHOIR FOR AGES 6-8*

 The Preparatory Choir performs in each of the two formal semester concerts given by Vivace.
 They also participate in performances for community groups such as retirement homes.

 Preparatory Students who are ready to move to the Intermediate level will:

 Be familiar with simple meter and rhythms; quarter, two eighths, half note